jessdriscoll/congenial-telegram/README.md

 Congenial Telegram is also a zine!
 Download the printable PDFs in the Archives folder or at the Itch.io link below.
 Everything else is on my website : http://jessdriscoll.com

 # How can I support Congenial Telegram?
-I have zines for sale: http://alldaybreakfast.org and for download at Itch.io: http://jessdriscoll.itch.io.
+I have zines for sale and for download at Itch.io: http://jessdriscoll.itch.io.